jeffswartz/learning-opentok-android-original/README.md

 * *signaling.step-1* -- This branch shows you how to use the OpenTok signaling API.

-* *signaling.step-2* -- This branch shows you how to impliment text chat using the OpenTok signaling API.
+* *signaling.step-2* -- This branch shows you how to implement text chat using the OpenTok signaling API.

 * *signaling.step-3* -- This branch adds some UI improvements for the text chat feature.

-You will also need to clone the OpenTok PHP Getting Started repo and run its code on a PHP-enabled web server.
-See the next section for more information.
+* *basic-audio-driver.step-1* -- This branch shows you how to implement a custom audio driver that uses a simple audio capturer.

+* *basic-audio-driver.step-2* -- This branch shows you how to implement a custom audio driver that uses a simple audio renderer.

+* *basic_render.step-1* -- This branch shows the basics of implementing a custom video renderer for an OpenTok subscriber.

+* *basic_capturer.step-1* -- This branch shows the basics of implementing a custom video capturer for an OpenTok publisher.

+* *camera_capturer.step-1* - This branch shows you how to use a custom video capturer using the device camera as the video source.

+* *screensharing.step-1* - This branch shows you how to use the device's screen (instead of a camera) as the video source for a published stream.

 ## 0: Starting Point

 The step-0 branch includes a basic Android application.
-Complete the following steps to get it running in Android Studio (and to add the OpenTok iOS SDK):
+Complete the following steps to get it running in Android Studio (and to add the OpenTok Android SDK):

 1. In Android Studio, select the File > Import Project command.
 Navigate to the root directory of this project, select the build.gradle file, and then click the OK button.
 The project opens in a